Communication Efficient Quantum Secret Sharing

-We denote by $((k,n,d))$ a quantum threshold scheme with $n$ participants, where any $k$ participants can recover the secret and $d\geq k$ participants can recover the secret with lower communication cost.
+We denote by $((k,n,d))_q$ a $q$-ary quantum threshold scheme with $n$ participants, where any $k$ participants can recover the secret and $d>k$ participants can recover the secret with lower communication cost.
+We suppress the subscript for convenience.
 We assume that number of participants is $n=2k-1$ and fewer than $k$ cannot recover the secret.
 Fix an integer $k\leq d\leq n$, and a prime $q>n$.
 The secret contains $m$ qudits where each qudit is $q$-dimensional and